sreevatsgit/sreevatsgit/README.md

 ### What's cooking in the kitchen now?

-- 🍰 TiramisuDAO: A DAO that enables people to build and use marketing tools on the blockchain
+- 🍰 **TiramisuDAO**: A DAO that enables people to build and use marketing tools on the blockchain
-- 🧩 Apiece.io: A unique NFT marketspace!
+- 🧩 **Apiece.io**: A unique NFT marketspace!
 - 📒 [Blockchain From Noob-to-Pro](https://bright-paletas-bdab6e.netlify.app/)

 ### Stuff that I have done in the past